SHUs-Lab/JupyterHubPlus/README.md

 ## Cuda C with JupyterHub

 ### STEP1: Install required libraries and update kernelspec
-First, run the following command in command line
+First, run the following command in the command line

 ```shell
 pip install ipykernel